-A lot of these maps offering data obtain theirs from Johns Hopkins University based in the US.
-However, the university also offers its own map.
-The map itself seems pretty accurate showcasing numbers of confirmed cases and deaths in every country.
+- Johns Hopkins University – The map itself seems pretty accurate showcasing numbers of confirmed cases and deaths in every country.
 All you have to do is click/tap on one of the circles to get the info.

-HealthMap is as accurate as it can get but with an extra touch of animation.
-If you are looking for a visually pleasing site with a good dark mode that still provides the right info then click on to the site.
-The dashboard pulls data from multiple different sources, giving timely updates in any new cases.
+- HealthMap – If you are looking for a visually pleasing site with a good dark mode that still provides the right info then this map is for you.